Wild at Heart (film): Box office

-Reception
+Critical response

 David Lynch at the 1990 Cannes Film Festival.

 Wild at Heart initially received mixed reviews from critics.
-On review aggregator Rotten Tomatoes, the film has an approval rating of 65% based on 57 reviews, with a weighted average of 6.4/10.
-The site's consensus reads: 'One of director David Lynch's more uneven efforts, Wild at Heart is held together by his distinctive sensibilities and compelling work from Nicolas Cage and Laura Dern.'
-On Metacritic, the film has a weighted average score of 52 out of 100, based on 18 critics, indicating 'mixed or average reviews'.
+Metacritic, which uses a weighted average, assigned the a score of 52 out of 100, based on 18 critics, indicating "mixed or average" reviews.

 In his review for the Chicago Sun-Times, Roger Ebert gave the film two and a half stars out of a possible four.
-He felt that Lynch "is a good director", but he was also bothered a few scenes of "particularly offensive violence" and possible undercurrents of racism and misogyny: "If [Lynch] ever goes ahead and makes a film about what’s really on his mind, instead of hiding behind sophomoric humor and the cop-out of 'parody', he may realize the early promise of his Eraserhead.
-But he likes the box office prizes that go along with his pop satires, so he makes dishonest movies like this one.'
-USA Today gave the film one and a half stars out of four and said: "This attempt at a one-up also trumpets its weirdness, but this time the agenda seems forced."
+While contending that Lynch was "a good director", Ebert was bothered by scenes of "particularly offensive violence", possible undercurrents of racism and misogyny, and what he considered to be excessive irony: "If [Lynch] ever goes ahead and makes a film about what’s really on his mind, instead of hiding behind sophomoric humor and the cop-out of 'parody', he may realize the early promise of his Eraserhead.
+But he likes the box office prizes that go along with his pop satires, so he makes dishonest movies like this one."
+Mike Clark in USA Today gave the film one and a half stars out of four and said: "This attempt at a one-up also trumpets its weirdness, but this time the agenda seems forced."

-In his review for Sight & Sound magazine, Jonathan Rosenbaum wrote, 'Perhaps the major problem is that despite Cage and Dern's best efforts, Lynch is ultimately interested only in iconography, not characters at all.
-When it comes to images of evil, corruption, derangement, raw passion and mutilation (roughly in that order), Wild at Heart is a veritable cornucopia.'
-Richard Combs in his review for Time wrote, "The result is a pile-up, of innocence, of evil, even of actual road accidents, without a context to give significance to the casualties or survivors".
-Christopher Sharrett, in Cineaste magazine, wrote: 'Lynch's characters are now so cartoony, one is prone to address him more as a theorist than director, except he is not that challenging...one is never sure what Lynch likes or dislikes, and his often striking images are too often lacking in compassion for us to accept him as a chronicler of a moribund landscape a la Fellini.'
-However, in Rolling Stone, Peter Travers wrote: 'Starting with the outrageous and building from there, he ignites a slight love-on-the-run novel, creating a bonfire of a movie that confirms his reputation as the most exciting and innovative filmmaker of his generation.'
+In his review for Sight & Sound magazine, Jonathan Rosenbaum wrote: "Perhaps the major problem is that despite Cage and Dern's best efforts, Lynch is ultimately interested only in iconography, not characters at all.
+When it comes to images of evil, corruption, derangement, raw passion and mutilation (roughly in that order), Wild at Heart is a veritable cornucopia."
+Richard Combs of Time called the film "a pile-up, of innocence, of evil, even of actual road accidents, without a context to give significance to the casualties or survivors".
+Christopher Sharrett wrote in Cinéaste magazine: "Lynch's characters are now so cartoony, one is prone to address him more as a theorist than director, except he is not that challenging...one is never sure what Lynch likes or dislikes, and his often striking images are too often lacking in compassion for us to accept him as a chronicler of a moribund landscape a la Fellini."
+However, in Rolling Stone, Peter Travers praised the film as "a bonfire of a movie that confirms [Lynch's] reputation as the most exciting and innovative filmmaker of his generation."

 Legacy

-Despite mixed initial reviews, Wild at Heart came to be viewed favorably in subsequent years.
-It was ranked the 47th best film of the 1990s in an IndieWire critics' poll, the 26th greatest film of the same period in a Complex poll, and the 53rd best in Rolling Stones poll.
+Wild at Heart has come to be viewed more favorably in retrospect.
+It was ranked the 47th best film of the 1990s in a 2017 IndieWire critics' poll, the 26th greatest film of the same period in a 2013 Complex poll, and the 53rd best in a 2017 Rolling Stone poll.